Flash STU: Fast Spectral Transform Units: Acknowledgements

-\paragraph{Local curvature of the loss.} In Figures \ref{fig:synthetics-eigvals-STU}-\ref{fig:synthetics-eigvals-attention}, eigenvalue ratios $|\lambda_{\min} / \lambda_{\max}|$ of the loss Hessian are plotted after 10 steps of training on the LDS task from the main paper.
-A ratio near $1.0$ means the curvature is similar in all directions, while a ratio near $0.0$ means the curvature is stronger in one direction.
-The contour lines overlaid on the heat map show the loss landscape, allowing us to visualize how this local geometry relates to the overall loss surface.
-Red areas represent more spherical curvature, and blue areas represent more elongated curvature.
-Movement along the $x$ and $y$ axes corresponds to local movement in parameter space. \\ \\ For STU, we see very smooth behavior and obvious directions of progress toward well-conditioned areas, whereas the loss landscape is more complicated for Mamba-2, attention, and especially S4. \paragraph{Selective copy.} To better understand how the STU layer performs on different types of small sequence prediction problems, we also experiment on the selective copy task~\cite{arjovskyshah}.
+For STU, we see very smooth behavior and obvious directions of progress toward well-conditioned areas, whereas the loss landscape is more complicated for Mamba-2, attention, and especially S4. \textbf{Selective copy.} To better understand how the STU layer performs on different types of small sequence prediction problems, we also experiment on the selective copy task~\cite{arjovskyshah}.
 The selective copy task requires the model to recall (in order) a sequence of a fixed number of tokens, which are sampled uniformly from a vocabulary and distributed randomly throughout the context of otherwise \verb|blank| tokens.
 Doing this successfully requires the ability to synthesize single-token resolution information across the whole sequence.

+\textbf{Experiment details and conclusions.} As before, we train two-layer models with MLP layers and nonlinearities in between.
+The models have width 32 and are trained with a tuned Adam optimizer.
+The selective copy dataset is constructed with a sequence length of 128 tokens with a vocabulary of 10 tokens to copy each training example.
+This task, like those in the main paper, is in the regime where models are wide enough to memorize the vocabulary but not the whole context.
+We leave the study of phenomena under different width and depth scalings to future work.